What Is A Partial Mash

 There are several ways to cool wort.
 One way is to place the kettle in a sink or bathtub full of cold water and ice.
 The drawback of this method is that you need to lift a large volume of near-boiling hot liquid.
 Needless to say, this can be a bit dangerous.
 You can avoid the potential hazard of spilling 5 gallons (19 L) of hot wort by chilling it on the stovetop with a submersible wort chiller.

-A submersible wort chiller is a spiral of copper tubing.
+A submersible wort chiller is a spiral of copper or stainless steel tubing.
 This tubing is submerged in the wort and cold water is run through it.
 Heat from the wort transfers to the cold water and is carried out.
 The speed of cooling and the eventual temperature the wort reaches depends on the temperature of the cooling water.

 You can speed chilling by gently whirlpooling the wort.
 If the submersible wort chiller is left undisturbed, the wort next to the copper coils will quickly cool.
 However, the wort farther away from the coils will cool much more slowly.
 The wort will move somewhat in that cold wort will sink and warmer wort will rise.
 But, starting a whirlpool will greatly enhance the amount of hot wort passing by the copper coils and greatly enhance your cooling rate.